mikeoon/LGED_FF/2020_writeups/2020_week6_writeup.md

 | ------------------------ |:-------------:| --------------------|:----------:|
 |     **Post Mahomes**      |**86.4**     |  The Shady Bunch|   59.04    |

-Connor and the bunch are the lowest scoring team of the week.
+Connor and the bunch are the lowest scoring team of the week and sets a new record.
 Anything below 60 is rough.
 More on the shady performance below.
 Matt didn’t have a spectacular week either, but he got the job done against the lowest scoring team.
 Matt’s whole bench didn’t play due to bye weeks, injuries, and a new signing.
 Aaron Rodgers fresh off the bye week and fired up delivers 3.8 points.
 Rodgers completed 45.7% of his passes for 160 yards and two interceptions.
 James Conner has been good as of late.
 He is on a TD streak that has lasted four weeks now.
 Phillip Lindsay returns just in time as Melvin Gordon III gets a DUI and puts up 101 yards.
 Lindsay’s counterpart, Tim Patrick also puts up 101 yards, crazy.
 James Robinson does less from scrimmage than he did last week, but managed to find the endzone for 13.3 points.
 We all know Le’Veon Bell joined the Chiefs this week, I’m sure Matt can’t wait for his debut.
 He may need it next week, as Poop AUTO comes to town.

 | W            |         | L       |      |